-The monthly means of the tropospheric CO and HCN columns at the twelve FTIR stations are shown in Fig. 3.
-As commonly observed at Hefei (32°N), three monthly mean peaks are evident for tropospheric HCN and CO columns.
-The magnitude of the tropospheric HCN peak at Hefei (32°N) in May > September > December, while for tropospheric CO column, the magnitude of the peak at Hefei (32°N) in February > September > December.
-Note that the largest seasonal peak of HCN occurs in May which is 3 months later than that of CO which occurs in February, but the other two seasonal peaks for both species occur in the same months, i.e., in September and December respectively.
-Otherwise, their seasonal cycles show similarities.
+The monthly means of the tropospheric CO and HCN columns at the 12 FTIR stations are shown in Fig. 3.
+As commonly observed at Hefei (32° N), three monthly mean peaks are evident for tropospheric HCN and CO columns.
+The magnitude of the tropospheric HCN peaked at Hefei (32° N) in May, September, and December, while for tropospheric CO column, the magnitude peaked at Hefei (32° N) in February, September, and December.
+Note that the largest seasonal peak of HCN occurs in May, which is 3 months later than that of CO, which occurs in February, but the other two